Jester (Jonathan Powers)

-Jonathan Powers is a character appearing in American comic books published by Marvel Comics.
+Jester (Jonathan Powers) is a character appearing in American comic books published by Marvel Comics.
 Created by writer Stan Lee and artist Gene Colan, the character first appeared in Daredevil #42 (July 1968).
-The character is known under the codename Jester.
 Powers is the first of several costumed criminals to use this identity.
 He is a recurring antagonist of the superhero Matt Murdock / Daredevil.

 Publication history

 Jonathan Powers debuted in Daredevil #42 (July 1968), created by Stan Lee and Gene Colan.
-He appeared in the 2013 Superior Spider-Man series, and is mentioned in the 2016 Civil War II series.
+He appeared in the 2013 The Superior Spider-Man series, and is mentioned in the 2016 Civil War II series.

 Fictional character biography

 Jonathan Powers was born in Hoboken, New Jersey.
-He was a struggling actor with a huge ego who finally got his big break as the leading character in an off-Broadway revival of Cyrano de Bergerac.
+He was a struggling actor with a huge ego who got his big break as the leading character in an off-Broadway revival of Cyrano de Bergerac.
 Panned by critics, jeered by the audience, and disdained by his fellow performers, Powers was fired after one performance.
-Obsessively, he continued to study the various arts and crafts that he thought would earn him roles, things like gymnastics and body building.
+Obsessively, he continued to study arts and crafts that he thought would earn him roles, things like gymnastics and body building.
 He turned down suggestions that he should take actual acting classes, insisting that he already had more raw acting talent than anyone who had ever lived.
 Still, Powers was only able to find employment as a stooge in a children's television show taped in New York.

 Finally getting fed up with having pies thrown in his face, Powers vents his anger with society by turning his extensive training in gymnastics and fencing to a life of crime.
 Contracting the criminal weapons-maker the Tinkerer to make him a number of gimmicks, Powers fashions himself a harlequin-like disguise and calls himself the Jester.
 After gaining some notoriety as a professional thief, the Jester is hired by Richard Raleigh to get Foggy Nelson to resign his campaign for district attorney.
 This brings the Jester into conflict with Daredevil, who continues trying to apprehend him, even after they find Raleigh dead.
 Angered by Daredevil's persistence, he vows revenge.

 In his civilian guise as Jonathan Powers, he stages his own murder at the hands of Daredevil.
 However, Daredevil clears his name by defeating and then unmasking the Jester on live television, demonstrating that his "victim" was still alive.
 He later escapes prison and teams up with two fellow enemies of Daredevil, the Cobra and Mister Hyde, for revenge.
 They lure Daredevil to an amusement park, but he defeats and apprehends them there.